Find out which three things you need to look for when choosing a heat pump for your home based on cost savings.

 Provincial Rebates in Atlantic Canada

-Nova Scotia has a Heating System Rebate Program that provides rebates of up to $2000 for upgrades to efficient heat pumps within 90 days of purchase and installation.
+Nova Scotia has a Heating System Rebate Program that provides rebates for upgrades to efficient heat pumps within 90 days of purchase and installation.
 Recently, program updates have made even more units eligible for the rebate program.
 These changes include:

 - Mini-split heat pumps no longer require ENERGY STAR certification